General Education Committee Bylaws

 C. Duties of the Officers

-The Chair calls meetings, sets agendas, presides over meetings, delegates responsibilities among members, and provides a report of the GERC’s activities to the UCC and other appropriate parties.
+The Chair calls meetings, proposes agendas, presides over meetings, delegates responsibilities among members, represents GERC to other committees as needed, and provides a report of the GERC’s activities to the UCC and other appropriate parties.
 The Vice Chair serves in the absence of the Chair, and attends UCC meetings (Thursday afternoons 3:00-5:00 p.m.) as needed, at least once a month, and reports highlights back to the GERC.
 The Secretary records and distributes minutes of the GERC meetings in collaboration with the committee's administrative assistant.

 Article V -- Minutes, Quorum, and Voting

-Minutes are kept for each meeting by the Secretary, and submitted to the UCC in a timely manner, subsequent to the GERC’s approval.
+Minutes are kept for each meeting and, subsequent to GERC's approval, are submitted in a timely manner to the Undergraduate Curriculum Council (UCC) for review and approval/acceptance.
 UCC will review actionable curricular items and notify the subcommittee of all feedback and decisions.
-A copy of GERC’s minutes will be attached to UCC minutes which are forwarded to the Provost.
+The UCC forwards accepted minutes to the Faculty Senate.
+After final administrative approvals, minutes will be made publicly available on GERC's website.

-A quorum is six (6) of the eleven voting members of the GERC or their proxy holders.
+A quorum is five (5) of the eleven voting members of the GERC or their proxy holders.
 A quorum may be established in person or via email in the event of an email vote.

 Voting on motions that have been seconded at a regular meeting may be conducted by mail or email unless at least three (3) voting members request that it be done in person.
 A majority vote is required for passing a motion.
-In the event of a tie vote, the Chair will vote.
+The Chair may vote on any motion.
 All business of the committee shall be governed by Robert’s Rules of Order, Newly Revised.*

 Article VI -- Bylaws Amendment Process